MFranceschi6/BeepBeep-challenges/README.md

 # BeepBeep-dataservice-challenge

-à# This microservice provide the following functionalities for the user:
+## This microservice provide the following functionalities for the user:

 - Create new Challenge, reachable to /users/<runner_id>/challenges and provining a id run
 - Check the challenges of a user, reachable to /users/<runner_id>/challenges